jci-metasys/powershell-metasysrestclient/README.md

 <!-- cspell:ignoreWords Metasys cmdlet MSSDA -->
 To use powershell to invoke Metasys web services I recommend the `Invoke-RestMethod` cmdlet as it understands JSON and parses it for you.
 This makes it much easier to deal with the results.

+Alternatively you can try your hand at [Invoke-MetasysMethod](./Invoke-MetasysMethod.ps1).
+It removes a lot of boiler plate from the calls you'll see below.

+See [Invoke-MetasysMethod Instructions]

 ## Get A Token

 First you must acquire a token.
 You want to protect that token.
 So we'll invoke the method, retrieve the access token, and store it in a `SecureString` all in one line.
 (Note: you also want to protect your password but I haven't researched credential stores enough to figure out best way to do that).
 I did figure out `SecureString` because you need the token in this format to use `Invoke-RestMethod`.